Skip to Content

 chevron-left chevron-right chevron-up chevron-right chevron-left arrow-back star phone quote checkbox-checked search wrench info shield play connection mobile coin-dollar spoon-knife ticket pushpin location gift fire feed bubbles home heart calendar price-tag credit-card clock envelop facebook instagram twitter youtube pinterest yelp google reddit linkedin envelope bbb pinterest homeadvisor angies

 Illuminating the Unseen is a video series produced by Old North Illuminated that studies the histories of Black and Indigenous peoples.
-Written and presented by our Research Fellow, Dr. Jaimie D. Crumley, the series dives into Old North’s archival documents to shine a light on those who have often been excluded in the church’s broader historical narrative.
+Written and presented by our former Research Fellow, Dr. Jaimie D. Crumley, the series dives into Old North’s archival documents to shine a light on those who have often been excluded in the church’s broader historical narrative.

 In each episode, Jaimie shares primary source documents that she has been looking at and walks viewers through her process for sussing out the secrets they might contain.
 The documents appear on the screen and on our website, so everyone has a chance to follow along and do their own historical interpretation.
 Check out the episodes below!

-For definitions of keywords related to the Episcopal Church, please see this helpful glossary
+For definitions of keywords related to the Episcopal Church, please see this helpful glossary.

 Illuminating The Unseen video series.